 Practical advice and tips for adapting public premises

 A memorandum providing tips and advice about what to bear in mind has been produced for those who are responsible for public premises.
 The aim is to reduce the spread of Covid-19.
-Keep distance of at least 2 meters to each other, on all our premises.
+Keep distance to each other, on all our premises.